xendan/techdesgen/README.md

 techdesgen
 ==========

-Plugin gor intellj idea that analyse changes and write tech design
+Plugin for intellj idea that analyse changes and write tech design